MRGOOSE81/file-copier/README.md

-# file-copier
+# FileCopier
-A file copier made with python, utterly useless because file explorer already has copy functionallity
+a file copier made with python, kinda useless, its my first python program btw